muchweb/keypad/README.md

 12-key keyboard layout emulation, similar to one that is used in mobile phones.

+Nokia mappings were manually typed to match (both are confirmed to use the same mapping):

+ - Nokia 5220
+ - Nokia X3-02

+Sony Ericsson mapping was typed in from this model:

+ - Sony Ericsson C902

 ## Usage

  - `delay`: Key press delay between letters are reset, *default*: `50`